-The proposed investigation work will be completed outdoors at the site.
-Where intrusive drilling operations are planned, community air monitoring will be implemented to protect the downwind receptors.
+The proposed investigation work will be completed primarily outdoors, with few locations indoors, at the Site.
+Where intrusive drilling operations are planned, community air monitoring will be implemented to protect downwind receptors.
 A Haley & Aldrich representative will continually monitor the breathing air in the vicinity of the immediate work area using a PID to measure total volatile organic compounds in the air at concentrations as low as 1 part per million (ppm).
 The air in the work zone also will be monitored for visible dust generation.